Skip over main navigation

 DL1 1RU

-See the section on appealing about an EHC needs assessment or EHC plan for more information about when you can make an appeal.
+Our pages on appealing about an EHC needs assessment or EHC plan contain more helpful information about when you can make an appeal.

 Published: 23rd April, 2018